 Our global visual language is shared across all our brands.
 We have a library of carefully crafted user interface icons for use in your designs.
 This article explains when and how to use the icons, and details our process for making icons.
-For information about embedding and sizing icons see GUI Framework Icons.
+For information about embedding and sizing icons see Design System Icons.

 By Justin Spencer and Jonathan Stening